ananyaverma2/ananyaverma2/README.md

 ## About my interests

-Robotics Developer with a penchant for Robot Perception and Navigation:robot:.
-I like to work in Computer Vision and Robot Operating Systems (ROS) coding in Python and C++.
-In my free time, I like to read about Space Exploration :night_with_stars: and Astrophysics.
-Additionally, I have an incurable addiction to books :books:.
+Robotics Developer with a penchant for Robot Perception and Navigation :robot: , coding in Python and C++.
+I am passionate about Space Robotics, and like to explore the exciting intersection of robotics and space exploration 🚀.
+Additionally, I have an incurable addiction to books :books: .